 Reed Wilson founded Palmetto Technology Group in 2007, when he saw that many small- and medium-sized companies were experiencing productivity challenges, security issues, and downtime due to relying on onsite servers and slow or outdated systems.
 His vision was to help make companies more productive, more secure, and smarter about how they spent their IT dollars.

 Under Reed’s leadership, Palmetto Technology Group has grown substantially.
 The company now also consults with clients to solve a variety of business challenges related to IT and management, based on PTG’s experience and successes.
-PTG has won numerous awards, including Microsoft Southeast Cloud Partner of the Year 2013, 2015, 2016, Microsoft 2017 Office 365 East Region Partner of the Year, Best Places to Work in SC 2014-2017, and the 2017 MSPmentor 501 Top IT Managed Service Providers.
+PTG has won numerous awards, including Microsoft Southeast Cloud Partner of the Year 2013, 2015, 2016, Microsoft 2017 Office 365 East Region Partner of the Year, Best Places to Work in SC 2014-2018, and the 2017 and 2018 MSPmentor 501 Top IT Managed Service Providers.

 If you need a way to organize your budget planning, we invite you to download the worksheet we use for this purpose.
 The worksheet is broken down into the areas we see the most and lets you add details like operational vs. captial expense and useage.